stel1a/Paranoia-Task-Reciever/README.md

 * python-rich (tui)
 * readchar

-a test.md file is given as an example of how formatting works, and a tutorial is given on startup which guides ya through the basics. here is a screenshot of that!
+an example.md file is given as an example of how formatting works, and a tutorial is given on startup which guides ya through the basics. here is a screenshot of that!

 ![a screenshot of the tutorial that is presented when you first run the 'main.py' script](.tutorial-img.png)